Gates of the Arctic National Park and Preserve: Geography

+Human Settlement

+The majority of Gates of the Arctic is designated as national park, in which only subsistence hunting by local rural residents is permitted.
+Sport hunting is only permitted in the national preserve.
+To hunt and trap in the preserve, a person must have all required licenses and permits and follow all other state regulations.

+Ten small communities outside the park's boundaries are classified as "resident zone communities" and depend on park resources for food and livelihood.
+They are Alatna, Allakaket, Ambler, Anaktuvuk Pass, Bettles, Evansville, Hughes, Kobuk, Nuiqsut, Shungnak, and Wiseman.
+About 259000 acre of the park and preserve are owned by native corporations or the State of Alaska.
+7263000 acre are protected in the Gates of the Arctic Wilderness, the third-largest designated wilderness area in the United States (after the Wrangell-Saint Elias Wilderness and the Mollie Beattie Wilderness, both also in Alaska).
+As a wilderness area, there are no established roads, trails, visitor facilities, or campgrounds in the park, although some informal ATV trails exist to and out of Anaktuvuk Pass.
+The Dalton Highway (Alaska State Highway 11) comes within five miles (8 km) of the park's eastern boundary, but requires a river crossing to reach the park from the road.

 Climate

 According to the Köppen climate classification system, Gates of the Arctic National Park and Preserve has a Subarctic with Cool Summers and Year Around Rainfall Climate (Dfc).
 The plant hardiness zone at Anaktuvuk Pass Ranger Station is 2b with an average annual extreme minimum temperature of -42.6 F. Perennial snowfields and glaciers, which are crucial to various ecosystems within the park, are decreasing at a rapid rate due to warming temperatures.
 From 1985 to 2017, the area of these snowfields decreased in size by 13 km2.
 These warming temperatures have also resulted in the thawing of permafrost which has directly affected the stability of the soil.
 As permafrost thaws, it exposes the bare soil to the elements which leads to erosion and slope failures.

 Geology

 The park includes much of the central and eastern Brooks Range.
 It extends to the east as far as the Middle Fork of the Koyukuk River, which is paralleled by the Dalton Highway and the Trans-Alaska Pipeline.
 The park straddles the continental divide, separating the drainages of the Pacific and Arctic Oceans.
 The northernmost section of the park includes small portions of the Arctic foothills tundra.
-The Brooks Range occupies the central section of the park, running on an east-west line.
-To the south of the Brooks Range the Ambler-Chandalar Ridge, with associated valleys and lakes, runs east-west.
+The Brooks Range occupies the central section of the park, running on an east–west line.
+To the south of the Brooks Range the Ambler-Chandalar Ridge runs east–west.
+Between the mountains are many remote glacier-carved valleys, dotted with alpine lakes.

 The southernmost portion of the park includes the Kobuk-Selawik Lowlands, with the headwaters of the Kobuk River.
 The Brooks Range has seen repeated glaciation, with the most recent called the Itkillik glaciation from about 24,000 years ago to roughly 1500 to 1200 years before the present.